-Published by Jack Cochran, VUV Analytics on October 8, 2018
+Published by Jack Cochran on October 8, 2018

 Live Easy and Use Gas Chromatography – Vacuum Ultraviolet Spectroscopy Instead

 ASTM D1319 determines saturates, olefins, and aromatics in petroleum samples, including those in the gasoline-range, by fluorescent indicator adsorption (FIA).
 In FIA, a petroleum sample is placed on a silica gel column containing a mixture of fluorescent dyes, followed by solvent elution to separate the saturates, olefins, and aromatics, as well as the dyes.
 Dye boundaries on the silica column, noted by ultraviolet light, are used to mark the appropriate fractions.
 The length of each fraction is representative of its volume percent in the original sample.

 As you might imagine for a low-efficiency silica adsorption-column, the “cuts” between fractions are not clean, so some olefins, like dienes, are split between the aromatics and olefins, which can bias results.
 In addition, improper packing of the silica column or incomplete elution of the aromatics can produce errors.
 Another potential problem with ASTM D1319 is contained in the following method footnote: “The sole source of supply of the standard dyed gel known to the committee at this time is produced by UOP, LLC…”.
 If the dye fails to properly indicate the fractions or becomes unavailable… not good.